All Episodes

 And then from me, just tell us what you've learned and what they can learn from not to do to end up in your position.

-Yeah, something something for them.
+Yeah, something for them.

 So favorite story, and this is like what really blew up the podcast because like no jumper, world star, all these people took up the story.

-Um when I was at Fort Dix, this is my first like designated spot, the lowest security prison.
+When I was at Fort Dix, this is my first like designated spot, the lowest security prison.

 And it's ironic they call it Fort Dix because there's all sex offenders there.

-Oh everyone thought I was a sex offender.
+Oh, everyone thought I was a sex offender.

 No one bothered.

-So the way it works is when you get to a yard, they're supposed to check your paperwork, you run with the crew.
+So the way it works is when you get to a yard, they're supposed to check your paperwork.

-Everyone thought I was a sex offender, and no one came up to me.
+Everyone thought I was a sex offender and no one came up to me.

-So I'm hustling, I'm moving around, I'm trying to sell cell phones.
+I'm trying to sell cell phones.

 But isn't everyone else a sex offender there too?

-Yeah, and then there's some good guys.
+And then there's some good guys.

-So but all the white guys are really sex offenders.
+But all the white guys are really sex offenders.

 That's all white dudes.